DecisiveAI/mdai-operator/README.md

     - configMapRef:
       name: mdaihub-sample-variabes
 ```
+- For now assuming hub names are unique across all namespaces
+- Valkey key name has a structure: `variable/some_hub_name/some_variable_name`
 - Updates to variables are applied by triggering the collector’s restart
 - Supports the built-in ValKey storage type for variables

 ## Getting Started